-4. Impairment - Real Estate
+4. Impairment - Real Estate Investments

-Management periodically assesses its real estate for possible impairment whenever certain events or changes in circumstances indicate that the carrying amount of the asset, including accrued rental income, may not be recoverable through operations.
+Management periodically assesses its Real Estate Investments for possible impairment whenever certain events or changes in circumstances indicate that the carrying amount of the asset, including accrued rental income, may not be recoverable through operations.
 Events or circumstances that may occur include significant changes in real estate market conditions and the ability of the Company to re-lease or sell properties that are vacant or become vacant.
 Impairments are measured as the amount by which the current book value of the asset exceeds the estimated fair value of the asset.
 As a result of the Company's review of Real Estate Investments, including identifiable intangible assets, the Company recognized the following real estate impairments for the year ended December 31:

-Total \$ 13,500,000 \$ 8,140,000 \$
+Total \$ \$ 13,500,000 \$ 8,140,000

-Continuing operations Discontinued operations \$ 3,650,000 9,850,000 \$ 7,700,000 440,000 \$
+g operations led operations \$ - - \$ 600,000 12,900,000 \$ 6,160,000 1,980,000

-2011 2010 2009
+2012 2011 2010